-SEMINAR IN TEACHING ESL: THEORY AND METHOD

-Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
-Theoretical issues in linguistic description and language acquisition as relevant to learning of a second language.
+SEMINAR IN TEACHING ESL: THEORY AND METHOD 573 3 credits Seminar in Teaching Est: Theory and method Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+Theoretical issues in linguistic description and language acquisition as relevant to learning of a second lan-guage.
 Elaboration of principles for the teaching of English as a second language based on research in linguistics, psycholinguistics and second language pedagogy.

-THEORY OF RHETORIC Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+575 THEORY OF RHETORIC

+3 credits Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
 Ancient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.

-SEMINAR IN ENGLISH Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+SEMINAR IN ENGLISH

+2-3 credits Prerequisite: 111 and 112 or their equivalents, or permission of the instructor.
 (May be repeated with different topics.)
-Special studies, and methods of literary research, in selected areas of English and American literature and language.
+Special studies, and methods of literary research, in selected eas of English and American literature and language.

-WORKSHOP IN ENGLISH Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+WORKSHOP IN ENGLISH 590

+Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
 (May be repeated with different topics) Group studies of special topics in English.
 Cannot be used to meet undergraduate or graduate major requirements in English; for elective credit only.

-TEACHING COLLEGE COMPOSITION PRACTICUM 3 credits Prerequisite: teaching assistantship.
+TEACHING COLLEGE COMPOSITION PRACTICUM 600 3 credits Prerequisite: teaching assistantship.
 Orientation and weekly analysis of teaching rationale and practice, limited to teaching assistants in the Department of English.

+615 SHAKESPEAREAN DRAMA

-SHAKESPEAREAN DRAMA Concentrated study of several Shakespearean plays with emphasis on historical, critical and dramatic documents pertinent to development of Shakespeare's art.
+3 credits Concentrated study of several Shakespearean plays with emphasis on historical, critical and dramatic documents pertinent to development of Shakespeare's art.

-SHAKESPEARE'S CONTEMPORARIES IN ENGLISH DRAMA 616 Gredings in such playwrights as Lyk, Greene, Marlowe, Jonson, Beaumont, Fletcher, Webster, Middleton and Ford and in contemporary writings relevant to theory and practice of drama.
+SHAKESPEARE'S CONTEMPORARIES IN ENGLISH DRAMA 616

+Readings in such playwrights as Lyly, Greene, Marlowe, Jonson, Beaumont, Fletcher, Webster, Middleton and Ford and in contemporary writings relevant to theory and practice of drama.
+MILTON 3 credits

-3 credits Emphasis on Milton's major poems and prose works: Paradise Lost, Paradise Regained, Are-opagitica.
+Emphasis on Milton's major poems and prose works: Paradise Lost, Paradise Regarded, Are-opagitica.
 Student becomes acquainted with Milton the man and Milton the artist.

-AUTOBIOGRAPHY AS LITERATURE 3 credits This course examines the genre of autobiography and memoir.
+AUTOBIOGRAPHY AS LITERATURE 620

+This course examines the genre of autobiography and memoir.
 A wide representation of auto-biographies will be the focus of discussion and analysis.
+3 credits

+AUTOBIOGRAPHICAL WRITING

-AUTOBIOGRAPHICAL WRITING Using a workshop format, this course examines autobiographical essays written by class members.
+Using a workshop format, this course examines autobiographical essays written by class members.
 Attention will also be given to the art and craft of writing autobiography.

-KEATS AND HIS CONTEMPORARIES 3 credits Writings of John Keats, studied against background of romantic poetic theory and poetry of Keats' contemporaries
+KEATS AND HIS CONTEMPORABLES 627

+Writings of John Keats, studied against background of romantic poetic theory and poetry of Keats' contemporaries